 As mentioned above, the most important factor to determine a signature’s validity is whether or not it authentically indicates the signer’s agreement.

-Although signatures can technically be any identifying mark, writing your signature in cursive may have a few advantages over simply using a generic mark or symbol as a signature.
+Although signatures can technically be any identifying mark, writing your signature in cursive may have advantages over simply using a generic mark or symbol as a signature.

-By writing your name, and perhaps including your middle initial, you can make the signature more identifiable.
-Flowing, cursive handwriting can help ensure that the same version of your signature appears across various signed documents, since it is easier to replicate than a generic symbol.
+You can make the signature more identifiable by writing your name and perhaps including your middle initial.
+Flowing, cursive handwriting can help ensure that the same version of your signature appears across various signed documents since it is easier to replicate than a generic symbol.

 Whether you’re creating a wet or digital signature, there are a few rules you’ll need to follow to ensure it’s legally valid and make it simple to authenticate.

 However, if questions of validity arise, your wet signature may be compared to one on an ID or another official document, such as your driver’s license.
-To avoid any problems with certifying your signature, it’s important to update your forms of identification with the signature you currently use.
+To avoid any problems with certifying your signature, it’s important to update your forms of identification with your current signature.

 Electronic signature rules make it easy to check for validity regardless of the signature’s appearance.
 Online signing software often captures a timestamp of the signature with identifiable information to prove its authenticity.

-This makes online signing quite versatile and affordable, since they take less time and resources to sign.
-Online signature software also allows you to handle and keep track of multiple documents and signature requests at a time, and ensures the legal validity of your signatures.
-It also allows for more flexibility when it comes to the appearance of a digital signature, allowing you to have a separate signature for online documents without worrying if the signature looks like the one on your government-issued ID.
+This makes online signing quite versatile and affordable since they take less time and resources to sign.
+Online signature software also allows you to handle and keep track of multiple documents and signature requests at a time, ensuring your signatures’ legal validity.
+It also allows for more flexibility regarding the appearance of a digital signature, allowing you to have a separate signature for online documents without worrying if the signature looks like the one on your government-issued ID.

-You can create a new signature for each document online, or keep a variety of signatures, from ones with just your initials, to stylized versions of your name.
-You can then choose which is most appropriate for your business documents and online agreements.
+You can create a new signature for each document online or keep a variety of signatures, from ones with just your initials to stylized versions of your name.
+You can choose the most appropriate for your business documents and online agreements.